 - Membership of the Friends Committee, particularly if you have a special interested in events organising, fund raising and membership campaigns.

-The Friends Wildlife Group meets regularly to discuss wildlife issues with Park management and the Royal Parks community ecologist, Dr Nigel Reeve, to organise and support baseline surveys of flora and fauna in the park and to publicise their findings.
+The Friends Wildlife Group meets regularly to discuss wildlife issues with Park management and the Royal Parks community ecologist, Julia Clark, to organise and support baseline surveys of flora and fauna in the park and to publicise their findings.
 They also encourage park management to take biodiversity into account wherever possible.

 The Friends of the Royal Parks Forum ('Friends Forum')